 Research what locals in your area enjoy then take to the internet to purchase any brewing equipment required.
 You can always pay a visit to a local brewery for information.

-With the popularity of home brew growing and showing no signs of slowing down, this is a great time to get into the sector.
+With the popularity of homebrew growing and showing no signs of slowing down, this is a great time to get into the sector.
 Beer festivals are a great place to debut your produce amongst keen drinkers who, even if it doesn’t taste the best, won’t remember anyway.
-But more importantly, a new beer will give the festival organisers kudos which they will want to shout about, giving you free publicity.
+But more importantly, a new beer will give the festival organizers kudos which they will want to shout about, giving you free publicity.

 Running Pub Crawls